Improving Shape Awareness and Interpretability in Deep Networks Using Geometric Moments: Experimental results

 \section{Experimental results}

 We evaluate the proposed method for image classification on standard datasets: CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning}, and ILSVRC-2012 ImageNet \cite{russakovsky2015imagenet} to validate the effectiveness of our model.
-The performance of our model is compared to the baseline model and standard ResNet models \cite{he2016deep}, across classification accuracy (in \%), number of parameters (in Million M), and number of floating-point operations (flops in Giga G).
-The baseline ResNet model is constructed in the same manner as our DGM model but without projection onto the coordinate bases.
-The baseline models are similar to standard ResNet models without pooling layers or reducing the spatial dimension.
-Along with the classification performance, we also compare the feature reconstruction qualitatively.
-The visualization for the baseline is just a weighted sum of the final Conv layer activation based on the global feature.
+The performance of our model is compared to a baseline model (ResNet model without pooling layers) and standard ResNet models \cite{he2016deep} across classification accuracy (in \%) and the number of parameters (in Million M).
+Along with the classification performance, we also compare the feature reconstruction qualitatively and semantic segmentation.
+We train all models under the same training hyperparameters.
+For CIFAR datasets, we train models up to $150$ epochs with a batch size of $128$; for ImageNet, we train for $100$ epochs with a batch size of $256$.
+We use SGD optimizer with $momentum=0.9$, $weight\_decay=5e^{-4}$, and cosine learning rate decay with an initial learning rate of $0.1$.